4PROJ-Bruxelles/documentation/docs/trilateration/map.md

 These points can be moved by clicking on them to reposition them to imitate the real configuration of the beacons.

 As soon as the minimum information for a device to be displayed is sent by the API, a new blue point representing a device will be placed on the map.
-By moving the bollards, the point will adapt to the new position directly.
+By moving the beacons, the point will adapt to the new position directly.

 A background image can be dragged and dropped to have a scale comparable to the reality.